Hiring a Nanny

 A nanny’s resume should include a list of families they’ve worked for and dates of employment.
 It may also show education, certifications, and related experiences like jobs they worked in a daycare center or school.
 Take your pool of applicants and cut it down to less than 10 viable candidates.
 Again, they likely won’t be perfect but have enough qualifications to be considered for your position.

-Begin Screening Candidates
+Begin Screening Nanny Candidates

 When screening candidates, start with a phone call so you can get some sense of their communication skills and professionalism.
 A video call through a service like FaceTime or Skype can also work for the screening process.

-Ask questions about their experience, why they are interested to your position, what they’re looking for in a job, and other questions to get a sense of their fit for your opening.
+Ask questions about their experience, why they are interested in your position, what they’re looking for in a job, and other questions to get a sense of their fit for your opening.
 You should also discuss working conditions.
 Let your applicants know if you have pets and describe your house and property.
 If your nanny is expected to drive your children, let them know if you will provide a vehicle or expect them to use their own.

 Your call screening should knock your list of candidates to four or five.